matsstaff/AmigaResetSwitch/Readme.md

 # Double-reset drive switch for the Amiga

-An Arduino Pro Mini based Amiga proper drive switcher, that switches DF0/DF1 when a double-reset is detected.
+An internal Arduino Pro Mini based Amiga drive switch, that switches DF0/DF1 when a double-reset is detected.

 ## A more in depth rationale